Schoodic Institute recognizes the long history of art in Acadia National Park and its value in connecting people to nature through inspiration.

 We have a unique opportunity because of our partnership with Acadia National Park to also contribute to the dynamic field that is connecting art and science.

 We seek to foster relationships between scientists and artists by providing an inspiring and unrestrictive environment in which participants can work.
 We are raising public awareness about the importance of both the arts and sciences in modern culture, by reaching out to the community and younger generations with creative and involved education programs.
 We welcome artists and scientists from all over the globe to participate in our programs.
 We look for individuals and groups who are dedicated to making a contribution to the artistic and scientific community through creative processes.

 Schoodic Institute’s campus and its spectacular setting in Acadia National Park make it an exceptional base for art workshops.
 The Institute develops and hosts some workshops in partnership with Acadia National Park, and is also able to work with art educators interested in leading workshops on our campus.
-Art workshops are listed on our Events page.
+Learn more HERE.